will-wads/w4-AI4EO/README.md

 ## data sourced
 The data used in this project came from the Sentinel 2 and Sentinel 3 satellites, due to the size of the folders they were not included, however they can be found online at the readers discretion:
-The data used in this project came from the Sentinel 2 and Sentinel 3 satellites, due to the size of the folders they were not included, however they can be found online at the readers discretion

 Sentinel 2:
 S2A_MSIL1C_20190301T235611_N0207_R116_T01WCU_20190302T014622.SAFE